People have to accept inflation, government can't give everything for free: Madhya Pradesh Minister | www.lokmattimes.com

 People have to accept inflation, government can't give everything for free: Madhya Pradesh Minister

-Asked about the rising inflation in the country, Madhya Pradesh Labour Minister Mahendra Singh Sisodia on Sunday claimed that people should not complain about the rising prices as the income all sections of the society has also been rising.
+Asked about the rising inflation in the country, Madhya Pradesh Panchayat and Rural Development Minister Mahendra Singh Sisodia on Sunday claimed that people should not complain about the rising prices as the income of all sections of the society has also been rising.

-Asked about the rising inflation in the country, Madhya Pradesh Labour Minister Mahendra Singh Sisodia on Sunday claimed that people should not complain about the rising prices as the income all sections of the society has also been rising.
+Asked about the rising inflation in the country, Madhya Pradesh Panchayat and Rural Development Minister Mahendra Singh Sisodia on Sunday claimed that people should not complain about the rising prices as the income of all sections of the society has also been rising.

 Addressing media in Indore, the BJP leader claimed that governments can't give everything for "free" to people.